Sheinbaum and the long shadow of the army

 Opinion • Dawn Marie Paley • October 3, 2024 • Leer en castellano

-On the matter of security she echoed Andrés Manuel López Obrador on point after point, promising to address to the root causes of violence and by providing opportunities to young people and to center intelligence and investigation, coordination between state and local police forces, as well as strengthening the National Guard.
+With regards to security she echoed Andrés Manuel López Obrador on point after point, promising to address to the root causes of violence and by providing opportunities to young people and to center intelligence and investigation, coordination between state and local police forces, as well as strengthening the National Guard.
 Her inauguration took place days after the 10th anniversary of the disappearance of 43 students from the Ayotzinapa teacher training school in the state of Guerrero.

 “We will guarantee the reduction of high impact crimes,” said Sheinbaum.
 “We will not return to Felipe Calderón’s irresponsible war on drugs, which continues to hurt Mexico,” she said, ignoring the fact that the war continued unabated since 2006.
 During AMLO’s six-year term, more than 195,000 people have been killed and over 50,000 disappeared, or about one disappearance an hour.
 Even though he promised to make finding the disappeared a priority, there are over 72,000 unidentified bodies held at morgues across the country.